takumab/travel_time_app/README.md

 1. Google Maps API Key: Go to this link [Google Maps](https://developers.google.com/maps/documentation/javascript/get-api-key) to set up a key.
 2. I've incorporated the [dotenv-rails](https://github.com/bkeepers/dotenv) gem in order to store my API key.
-3. 'bundle install'
+3. ``bundle install``
 4. Create .env file and place keys in this file and then assign it to ENV['GOOLGE_MAPS_KEY']
 5. Get [City Mapper API Key](https://citymapper.3scale.net/docs) and set it to an environment variable

 ## Usage
-The root page consists of the form.
-Just enter your origin address and destination address and hit submit button.
+1. rails s
+2. Input origin and destination address.
+3. Enter time and date time and date if you like.
+4. Hit submit button.